 The concept of a 'digital fiduciary' is rapidly moving from theoretical musing to practical application.
 These aren't just sophisticated algorithms; they are systems designed to uphold the highest standards of duty and care, programmed to act in the best interests of the beneficiaries or the entity's stated purpose.
 Their 'decisions' are auditable, traceable, and free from emotional bias.

-We're seeing early iterations in Decentralized Autonomous Organizations (DAOs), which, while not direct trusts, demonstrate the power of collective, code-governed decision-making.
+We're seeing early iterations in Decentralized Autonomous Organizations (DAOs).
+While not direct trusts, they demonstrate the power of collective, code-governed decision-making.
 The next evolution applies these principles to more traditional legal frameworks, creating entities that are recognizably trusts or foundations, but with an AI brain and a blockchain backbone.

 The Technology Deep Dive: Architecting Autonomy